klaviyo/klaviyo-swift-sdk/README.md

   * A real device's push notification token.
 This can be printed out to the console from the `didRegisterForRemoteNotificationsWithDeviceToken` method in `AppDelegate`.
   * Once we have these three things we can then use the push notifications tester and send a local push notification to make sure that everything was set up correctly.

-## Deep Linking
+#### Deep Linking

-> :warning: **Your app needs to use version 1.7.2 at a minimum in order for the below steps to work.**
+>  ℹ️  Your app needs to use version 1.7.2 at a minimum in order for the below steps to work.

 There are two use cases for deep linking that can be relevant here: